Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Materials and Methods

 \subsection{Deep Q-Learning}

-Q-Learning \cite{watkins1992qlearning} algorithms aim to solve an MDP by learning the Q value function $Q(s, a)$. $Q(s, a)$ is a state-action value function, which gives the expected future return starting from a particular state-action tuple.
-The basic idea is to estimate the optimal Q value function $Q^*(s, a)$ by using the Bellman equation as an update:
+DQL is a variant of the Q-Learning \cite{watkins1992qlearning} algorithm, which takes a deep neural network as a Q-value function approximator where samples are generated from the experience replay buffer.

-DQL is a variant of the Q-Learning algorithm, which takes a deep neural network as a function approximator for the Q value function where samples are generated from the experience replay buffer.
-Note that DQL is model-free: it solves the RL task directly using samples from the emulator, without explicitly constructing an estimate of the emulator (or transition model) \cite{DQN2016}.
+Note that DQL is model-free: it solves the RL task directly using samples from the emulator, without explicitly constructing an estimate of the emulator \cite{DQN2016}.
 Instead of updating the policy once after an episode in the model-based algorithm PILCO \cite{PILCO2011}, DQL updates the Q-network with samples from the replay buffer every step.

-We implemented the DQL algorithm using the Tianshou library \cite{tianshou}, whose underlying layer calls the pytorch library \cite{paszke2019pytorch} for neural network-related computations.
+We implemented the DQL algorithm using the Tianshou library \cite{tianshou}.
 As for the model architecture, the input to the Q-network is a state vector.
-The two hidden layers consist of 128 neurons for simulations, 16 neurons for experiments, activated by ReLU function \cite{nair2010relu}.
+The two hidden layers consist of 128 neurons for simulations, 16 neurons for experiments, activated by ReLU function.
 The output layer is a fully-connected linear layer with a single action output.
 The policy during training is $\epsilon$-greedy at $\epsilon=0.1$.
 The learning rate is 0.001, and the discount factor is 0.9.
 The size of the replay buffer is 20000.